Manvi25/python_repo/README.md

 - **Linear Algebra Operations**: Leveraging the `linear_algebra` module for performing various linear algebraic calculations, such as matrix operations like multiplication and determinant calculation.

-- **Percentage Calculation**: Utilizing the `marks_percentage` function to calculate percentages from marks, streamlining grade calculations based on percentage scores.
+- **Percentage Calculation**: creating the function to calculate percentages from marks, streamlining grade calculations based on percentage scores.

 - **Mean, Variance, and Standard Deviation**: Employing the `mean_var_std` functions for efficient computation of mean, variance, and standard deviation, effectively handling statistical calculations on datasets.